 - The physician will discuss the risks and benefits of the use of donor human milk with the family or guardian, and obtain a signature of consent if required by the hospital.

 - The physician will write an order for 20Kcal/oz donor human milk, or for 22 or 24 Kcal/oz. donor human milk as appropriate for the infant.
 Once a healthcare provider has requested DHM for a patient, the steps detailed in our “Ordering Donor Milk” page should be followed.
 If possible, orders should be placed at least 24 hours in advance.
-Orders requiring shipping are ideally placed by Tuesday for Wednesday shipping and Thursday arrival.
+Orders requiring shipping are ideally placed by 3pm CST Monday through Thursday for next-day delivery.
+Contact MMBA directly if you have an urgent need for donor human milk outside of those hours.